-Within the region, approximately 5.9 per cent of the region's households do not own a motor vehicle which is comparable to Queensland's average of six per cent.
-However, this is not the case for Cherbourg Aboriginal Shire Council, where almost half (45.7 per cent) of all households do not have access to a motor vehicle.
-The median weekly personal income for persons aged 15 years or over for Cherbourg is \$315 per week, less than half of the Queensland and Australian's average of \$660 and \$662.33 This may illustrate a link between the difficulties in accessing employment opportunities and transport accessibility in the area.
+Within the region, approximately 5.9 per cent of households do not own a motor vehicle which is comparable to Queensland's average of six per cent.
+However, this is not the case for Cherbourg Aboriginal Shire Council, where almost half (45.6 per cent) of all households do not have access to a motor vehicle.
+The median weekly personal income for persons aged 15 years or over for Cherbourg is \$315 per week, less than half of the Queensland and Australian's average of \$660 and \$662.
+This may illustrate a link between the difficulties in accessing employment opportunities and transport accessibility in the area.

 The Wide Bay Burnett region is serviced by inter-regional long distance coach and intra-regional bus services.
 Urban bus services operate in Hervey Bay, Maryborough, Gympie and Bundaberg.
 Inter-regional services connect inland towns and centres to east coast centres and towns.
 Long distance inter-regional bus services service coastal towns in the region on the Bruce Highway with final destinations to the north and south such as Cairns and Brisbane.
 Bus and coach services between inland towns are limited.
+In areas such as North and South Burnett, for example, this is a particular concern for older or less abled bodied people in the community, who are traveling to Brisbane for medical appointments or to visit friends or relatives.
 The cost and infrequent nature of inter-regional services means that they are not intended for accessing regular employment opportunities.
-The North Burnett Bus Service provides an important community service, connecting towns to the major centres of Bundaberg and Maryborough, but is limited in supporting regular access to these centres for employment.
+The North Burnett Bus Service provides an important community service, connecting towns to the principal regional activity centre of Bundaberg and Maryborough, but is limited in supporting regular access to these centres for employment.
 For example, the bus service between Mundubbera and Gayndah only operates three times per week at a cost of \$19.20 per return journey.